-Employee also asserts that this RIF action was taken against her for personal reasons.
+Employee also asserts that this RIF action was actually a disguised termination.
 However, Employee has provided no credible evidence to support this contention.
 While it is unfortunate that Agency had to release any employee as a result of budgetary constraints, there is nothing within the record that would lead the undersigned to believe that the RIF was conducted unfairly.